 - feel less stubbly.

-In other areas, such as the bikini line or armpits, it may take longer to experience the same smooth result, because the hair there is naturally thicker and stronger.
-IPL can still help, but often requires more treatments and more patience.
+In other areas, such as the bikini line or armpits, it may take longer to experience the same soft result because the hair there is naturally thicker and stronger.
+IPL can still help there, but often requires more treatments and more patience.

 It's completely understandable to think: "I'm doing something wrong, because my stubble comes back so quickly."

-However, in most cases, it's not a matter of "doing it wrong," but of:
+Yet, in most cases, it's not a matter of "doing something wrong," but of:

 - biology (hair growth cycle, hormones, hair type),